g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 Start by (testing your last version and then) adding `import Pdemo.Mary` to your import statements.

-This section is *sort of* the "last" in this tutorial.
-Amongst other things, it tries to demonstrate approaching the problem as an exercise in transforming data.
 We're going to write the "brain" inside of a function named `parrot_brain` to keep it isolated.
-The signal function we construct will need to accept data from the speech recogniser and emit `: Unit`.<sup id='f_link6'>[6](#f_note6)</sup>
+The signal function we construct will need to accept data from the speech recogniser and emit `: Unit`.
 So, naively we'd assume that the signature looks like ...

 ```purescript